netdata/netdata/packaging/building-native-packages-locally.md

 to build on Ubuntu 20.04.
 Note that we use Alma Linux for builds on CentOS/RHEL 8 or newer.
 See [netdata/package-builders](https://hub.docker.com/r/netdata/package-builders/tags) for all available tags.

+The value passed in the `VERSION` environment variable can be any version number accepted by the type of package being built.
+As a general rule, it needs to start with a digit, and must include a `.` somewhere.

 Once it finishes, the built packages can be found under `artifacts/` in the source tree.

 If an error is encountered and the build is being run interactively, it will drop to a shell to allow you to